Vyral/kwasi-bowie/_posts/2021-04-16-why-money-isnt-the-only-factor-in-making-a-winning-offer.md

 {% include pullquote.html %}

 **These may sound scary, but it all comes down to calculated risks.** You have to take some chances in order to get the house you want, but keep in mind that you often aren’t losing anything.
-For example, earnest money goes toward your purchase price if you buy the house, and the money you’d use to cover appraisal differences can still go in your pocket.&nbsp;
+For example, earnest money goes toward your purchase price if you buy the house, and the money you’d use to cover appraisal differences can still go into your pocket.&nbsp;

 Whether you’re a buyer or a seller, real estate can be difficult to navigate.
 Hiring a professional can make the entire process much easier and ensure you walk away without spending a fortune.
 If you’re ready to jump into the market, or if you have any questions, feel free to reach out to me.
 I look forward to hearing from you soon.